-Ice sheets grounded on bedrock below sea level can play a pivotal role in the Earth's climate system.
+- [2] Ice sheets grounded on bedrock below sea level can play a pivotal role in the Earth's climate system.
 They are not merely large bodies of frozen fresh water whose release would impact albedo, ocean circulation and sea levels, but they also respond sensitively to changes in the surrounding oceans.
-Warming in the Amundsen sea [Payne et al., 2004] and the collapse of ice shelves in the Antarctic Peninsula [Rignot et al., 2004] have led to marked changes in the flow of grounded ice in West Antarctica, where much of the ice sheet bed is below sea level, while the collapse of a much larger ice sheet on the West Antarctic continental shelf following the last glacial maximum may have been triggered by sea level rise due to the melting of ice sheets in the Northern Hemisphere [Conway et al., 1999].
-Marine triggers have also been suggested for massive discharges of ice from the Laurentide ice sheet during the last ice age, also known as Heinrich events [Clarke et al., 1999; Flückiger et al., 2006].

-The purpose of this paper is to develop an improved theory for marine ice sheet dynamics based on the physics of the ice sheet-ice shelf transition zone.
-Our work builds on a substantial literature which has identified coupling between ice sheet and ice shelves as an essential control on the dynamics of marine ice sheets [e.g. Weertman, 1974; Thomas and Bentley, 1978; van der Veen, 1985; MacAyeal, 1987; Herterich, 1987; Hindmarsh, 1993, 1996, 2006; Chugunov and Wilchinsky, 1996; Dupont and Alley, 2005; Vieli and Payne, 2005; Pattyn et al., 2006; Schoof, 2007].
+Warming in the Amundsen sea [Payne et al., 2004] and the collapse of ice shelves in the Antarctic Peninsula [Rignot et al., 2004] have led to marked changes in the flow of grounded ice in West Antarctica, where much of the ice sheet bed is below sea level, while the collapse of a much larger ice sheet on the West Antarctic continental shelf following the Last Glacial Maximum may have been triggered by sea level rise due to the melting of ice sheets in the Northern Hemisphere [Conway et al., 1999].
+Marine triggers have also been suggested for massive discharges of ice from the Laurentide ice sheet during the last ice age, also known as Heinrich events [Clarke et al., 1999; Flückiger et al., 2006]. - [3] The purpose of this paper is to develop an improved theory for marine ice sheet dynamics based on the physics of the ice sheet-ice shelf transition zone.
+Our work builds on a substantial literature which has identified coupling between ice sheet and ice shelves as an essential control on the dynamics of marine ice sheets [e.g., Weertman, 1974; Thomas and Bentley, 1978; van der Veen, 1985; MacAyeal, 1987; Herterich, 1987; Hindmarsh, 1993, 1996, 2006; Chugunov and Wilchinsky, 1996; Dupont and Alley, 2005; Vieli and Payne, 2005; Pattyn et al., 2006; Schoof, 2007].

-Mechanically, grounded ice sheet flow is dominated by vertical shear, while ice shelf flow is a buoyancy-driven flow dominated by longitudinal stretching and lateral shearing.
+- [4] Mechanically, grounded ice sheet flow is dominated by vertical shear, while ice shelf flow is a buoyancy-driven flow dominated by longitudinal stretching and lateral shearing.
 The two types of flow couple together across a complex mechanical transition zone near the grounding line in which longitudinal and shear stresses are important.
 The dynamic role of this transition zone is that it controls the rate of outflow of ice across the grounding line.
 Along with net accumulation, outflow of ice is the main control on the mass balance of the grounded part of a marine ice sheet.
 By contrast, mass loss from floating ice shelves through calving and basal melting does not affect the grounded sheet directly.
-Instead, these processes alter the geometry of the ice shelf, which affects the grounded sheet only through mechanical coupling across the grounding line (figure 1).
+Instead, these processes alter the geometry of the ice shelf, which affects the grounded sheet only through mechanical coupling across the grounding line (Figure 1). - [5] In order to understand the dynamics of the grounded part of a marine ice sheet (which controls its contribution to sea level change), it is therefore essential to understand the behavior of the sheet-shelf transition zone.
+The horizontal extent of the transition zone is the distance over which longitudinal stresses from the ice shelf propagate into the ice sheet.
+This distance is frequently on the subgrid scale in numerical ice sheet models and in some cases it may only

-Copyright 2007 by the American Geophysical Union. $0148{-}0227/07/\$9.00$
+Copyright 2007 by the American Geophysical Union.

+0148-0227/07/2006JF000664\$09.00